NOAA-EMC/NSEM-workflow/README.md

 In the sub-directories `$NSEMdir/ecf/` and `$NSEMdir/jobs/`, set up the location of the scratch space to run the application in the following root environment variables:

-    $DATA
+    $DATAROOT
     $GESROOT
     $COMROOT

 ## Perform a post-storm assessment

+a) Change directory to the ecFLow scripts:

+    $ cd $NSEMdir/ecf

-a) Set the storm for which to perform the assessment, e.g.:
+b) Set the storm for which to perform the assessment, e.g.:

     $ setenv STORM shinnecock

-b) Set the type of model run, e.g.:

-    $ setenv RUN_TYPE tide_spinup

-c) Run the prep, forecast and post jobs that comprises the complete model run:

-    $ sbatch jnsem_prep.ecf
-    $ sbatch jnsem_forecast.ecf
-    $ sbatch jnsem_post.ecf

-d) Repeat steps (c) as needed to perform the tidal spinup, and subsequently the coupled model run.
-For example, a typical sequence is:

-    $ setenv RUN_TYPE tide_spinup
-    $ sbatch jnsem_prep.ecf
+c) For this storm, first perform the tidal spinup with ADCIRC, starting with a prep step.
+For this we use a specialized prep job in which `RUN_TYPE` is set to `tide_spinup`:

-    $ sbatch jnsem_forecast.ecf
+    $ sbatch jnsem_prep_spinup.ecf

+d) Once to inputs are prepared, execute the specialized spinup forecast job, in which `RUN_TYPE` is set to `tide_spinup`:

-    $ sbatch jnsem_post.ecf
+    $ sbatch jnsem_forecast_spinup.ecf

+e) The previous step will produce hotstart (restart) files of the spun-up model in the directory
+${GESROOT}/para/nsem.${PDY}/${STORM}/hotfiles.
+Now the full forecast run sequence can be carried out.
+Start by specifying the coupled model configuration using the environment variable `RUN_TYPE`, e.g.:

     $ setenv RUN_TYPE atm2wav2ocn

+Currently the following `RUN_TYPE` options are supported:

+    'tide_baserun'        # Tide-only forecast run with ADCIRC 'best_track2ocn'      # Best-track ATMdata used to force live ADCIRC
+    'wav&best_track2ocn'  # Best-track ATMdata and WAVdata used to force live ADCIRC
+    'atm2ocn'             # ATMdata used to force live ADCIRC
+    'wav2ocn'             # WAVdata used to force live ADCIRC
+    'atm&wav2ocn'         # ATMdata and WAVdata used to force live ADCIRC
+    'atm2wav2ocn'         # ATMdata used to force live ADCIRC and WW3

+f) Now sequentially run the prep, forecast and post jobs that comprise the complete coupled model run for the selected `RUN_TYPE`:

     $ sbatch jnsem_prep.ecf
     $ sbatch jnsem_forecast.ecf
     $ sbatch jnsem_post.ecf

-e) The working directory of these runs is located in the scratch space:
+g) The working directory of these runs is located in the scratch space:

-    ${STORM}.${RUN_TYPE}.${PDY}
+    ${DATAROOT}/${STORM}.${RUN_TYPE}.${PDY}

-f) The model output (after running the post job) are located in the scratch space under:
+h) The model output (after running the post job) are located in the scratch space under:

     ${COMROOT}/nsem/para/${STORM}.${RUN_TYPE}.${PDY}

-g) The restart files for subsequent runs are located in the scratch space under:
+i) The restart files for subsequent runs are located in the scratch space under:

     ${GESROOT}/para/nsem.${PDY}/${STORM}